-The role of the Mayor's Youth Advisory Board is to advise the Mayor and the member of the City Council on youth issues.
+The role of the Mayor's Youth Advisory Board is to advise the Mayor and the members of the City Council on youth issues.
 We serve to represent and convey the views of the youth of Santa Fe to the city government and organizations.
-We are open to any feedback that students or adults alike may have.
+We are open to any feedback that students and adults alike may have.
 Please contact us with any suggestions or comments.

-- We are also looking into the problem of domestic violence, because it had been known to be a precursor to many of the problems facing youth today.
+- We are also looking into the problem of domestic violence because it has been known to be a precursor to many of the problems facing youth today.

 - Work with the governing body on the Mayor's Youth Summit and outcomes

-- Since 2015 MYAB has lead the Mayor's Youth Summit to discuss issues teens have in our community such as workforce, medical and immigration issues.
+- Since 2015 MYAB has led the Mayor's Youth Summit to discuss issues teens have in our community such as workforce, medical, and immigration issues.

 - A Homework Diner has opened for tutoring and meals

-- As a result of youth discussions held regarding the ban on skateboarding on the Plaza, the City Council funded the constructions of the De Vargas Park, Franklin Miles Park and GCCC skateboard facilities.
+- As a result of youth discussions held regarding the ban on skateboarding on the Plaza, the City Council funded the construction of the De Vargas Park, Franklin Miles Park, and GCCC skateboard facilities.